 Can you notify me of my interview date via email?

-What if I didn't get my Instruction Package Letter or Appointment Package Letter?
+What if I did not get my Instruction Package Letter or Appointment Package Letter?

 Do I need to translate all my documents into English?